Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 To determine the impact of such an approximation, we have studied how the number $N_v$ of MU vectors changes in a case for which we know rigorous bounds.
 We retain only five significant digits of the coefficients in the equations ${\cal P}=0$ associated with the family $D(t)$ and solve for the approximate MU vectors.
 The inset of Fig. \ref{Dita fig} shows that the plateaus of $120$ and $72$ MU vectors continue to be well-defined away from the discontinuity at $x \simeq 0.0177$ while the values of $N_v$ fluctuate close to it.
 Assuming that a qualitatively similar behaviour will also occur for symmetric and Hermitean matrices, we now simplify the equations ${\cal P}=0$ associated with them.
 Retaining only five significant digits of the coefficients in these equations, we determine the number of MU vectors $\ket{\tilde v}$ and their inner products.

 Fig. \ref{Non-affine fig} shows that the family of \emph{symmetric} Hadamard matrices $M(t)$ comes with 48 MU vectors $\ket{\tilde v}$ close to the point $t=0$, while there are $120$ near $t=1/4$.
 These numbers are consistent with the rigorous bounds obtained in Sec. \ref{affinefamilies} if we recall that $M(0)=M(1/2)\approx F(0,0)$ and $M(1/4)\approx D(0)$ holds (cf. Fig. \ref{AllHadamards}).
 Across the entire parameter range, the number of MU vectors is a piecewise constant function symmetric about $x=1/4$, with distinct plateaus of $48, 52, 120$ and possibly 96 MU vectors.
 We suspect that the other values of $N_v$ near the discontinuities are spurious.
-An analysis of the scalar products among the approximate MU vectors shows that they cannot be arranged into a single additional basis.
+An analysis of the scalar products among the approximate MU vectors shows that they can be arranged into bewteen $1$ and $16$ additional bases; a plot of which also resembles a step function.
+Crucially, they can never be arranged to form two bases that are MU to each other and therefore the points in Fig. \ref{Non-affine fig} cannot be included in a set of four MU bases.
 Table \ref{res:nonaffine} lists the results obtained for both a regular grid

 and 300 randomly selected points in the fundamental interval; the reason for leaving out $a=36$ is the equivalence $M(1/4) \approx D_0$ just mentioned.
-We are confident that a more rigorous approach will confirm the absence of triples of MU bases containing a single symmetric Hadamard matrix $M(t)$.
+We are confident that a more rigorous approach will confirm the absence of a set of four MU bases containing a single symmetric Hadamard matrix $M(t)$.

-Further support for the reliability of the approximation follows from the overall symmetry of $N_v$ in the fundamental interval.
-To show that $N_v$ must be an even function of the parameter $t$, let us make explicit the transformation of a symmetric matrix $M(t)$ under complex conjugation,

-where $P$ is a permutation matrix.
-Now consider a vector $|v\rangle $ which is MU to the columns $m(t)$ of the matrix $M(t)$; then